hanmoZhong/Digital-Tools-Project/README.md

 Crawl_Data:

-Crawl_data.py: python file used to crawl data from FRED
+Crawl_data.py: python file used to reproducibly crawl data from FRED

 crawl_list_11.6.csv: csv file exported from database, from 2021.11.08 to 2022.11.08.